trash89/brownie_with_hardhat/README.md

     Deploying a Greeter with greeting: Hello
 ```

-Interact with the deployed contract from brownie console:
+Interact with the deployed contract from the brownie console:

 ```bash
 brownie console